Gallstone and pregnancy: Know the complications

 Gallstones and pregnancy: The actual link

 The liver produces bile which is made of water, cholesterol, fat, protein and some bile salts.
 The gallbladder stores the bile until the body needs it.
 The bile is further released in the small intestine where it helps with the digestion of fats.
 If an imbalance occurs between the substances that make biles, then hardened gallstones occur in the gallbladder.
-During pregnancy, large amounts estrogens are produced to support the developing baby.
+During pregnancy, large amounts of estrogens are produced to support the developing baby.
 The presence of high levels of estrogens also increases the cholesterol level that ultimately leads to the formation of gallstones.
 The women who have been taking hormone replacement therapy or certain birth control pills are at high risk of having gallstones as these medicines contain estrogen.

 Diagnosis of gallstones in pregnancy

 An abdominal ultrasound is performed to confirm the diagnosis.
 It is very important to tell the doctor about your pregnancy as various diagnostic modalities used for a diagnosis like cholecystogram, CT scan or nuclear scan are not recommended in pregnancy as there are unsafe.
 Gallstones are surgically removed depending upon the presence of symptoms and different risk factors in pregnancy.